Education System In Pakistan

 - Teachers Qualification

 - Political Influence.

 - Student Political Parties

 - Special Grants

 It sees hopelessness when it comes to the policymakers of Pakistan.
-Every year policy for education is being reviewed by the government but the results remain the same: The illiteracy rate keeps on rising in Pakistan.
+Every year policy for education is reviewed by the government but the results remain the same: The illiteracy rate keeps on rising in Pakistan.
 It’s high time we should focus all our energies on that because education is the biggest tool of all in order to be a successful nation otherwise it is going to be too late for Pakistan.

-What could be done is that the government should form a research team as soon as possible which would try to find out which type of education system is in the larger interest of the country, which system is more preferred.
+What could be done is that the government should form a research team as soon as possible which would try to find out which type of education system is in the larger interest of the country, and which system is preferred.
 Professionals from different fields including doctors, businessmen, engineers, lawyers etc. should also take a keen interest in this in order to strengthen the education system in Pakistan.
 These people should be made part of this team so a consensus could be formed on the type of education system for the children of Pakistan.